YourthYQ/Notebook-UCLA_CS35L/Shell.md

 # Shell

-`shell` refers to a **command-line interpreter** that provides a user interface for accessing an operating system's services.
+`shell` refers to a **command-line interpreter** (like a program) that provides a user interface for accessing an operating system's services.

 In Unix and Linux, shells are the primary way for users to interact with the system via commands and scripts.